rathodloki/magento-stack-docker/README.md

 # magento-stack-docker

-This repository is scrath dockerfile using  ubuntu:18.04 image as way to install a Magento 2 development environment.
+This repository is scratch dockerfile using  ubuntu:18.04 image as way to install a Magento 2 development environment.

 ### For Security reason I haven't deploy this image in docker hub but ofcourse you can build it!